 Ticket Options for the Berlin State Museums

-Tickets are generally available for special temporary exhibitions, for an individual museum, for the whole area the museum is in, and for all museums.
+Tickets are generally available for special temporary exhibitions, for an individual museum, for several museums in a specific geographic area, and for all state museums.
+Some tickets have skip-the-line time-slot reservations while others are valid at any time during the calendar day.

 Admission to the Berlin State Museums is free for children up to 18 years old but they need a ticket too so include children when buying tickets or making time-slot reservations.
 Students usually pay the reduced (ermäßigt) half-price rate.

 All state museums, as well as most other museums in Berlin, are free on the first Sunday of the month.
-Timeslot reservations may still be needed for the top museums and exhibitions.
+Timeslot reservations or day tickets may still be needed for the top museums and exhibitions — see the Museums Sonntag site.

 All visitors may buy tickets online from the museums but this option requires registration or a surprising amount of personal data.
 Buying from GetYourGuide is a lot simpler, the same price, valid as a mobile phone ticket, and has better cancelation conditions.
 Go directly to the gallery entrance to scan the QR or bar codes.
 The online reservation system for free time-slot tickets where required may also be used for child tickets and annual pass holders.